bitlabstudio/django-docker-aws/README.md

         "ParameterValue": "mail@example.com"
     }]

+* This file should not live inside version control!
 * Install `awscli` (AWS Command Line Interface) if you haven't already
     * run `aws configure` and enter the required information
     * see here for details http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples